kkarpieszuk/wc-price-history/docs/user-manual.md

 - Full compliance with EU Omnibus Directive (98/6/EC Article 6a)
 - Flexible display options (product pages, shop, categories, tags)
 - Shortcode support for custom placement
+- Optional WooCommerce REST API exposure of lowest price and full history (off by default; see Plugin Configuration)
 - Support for product variations and sales

 #### Benefits of using the plugin